WHAT INSURANCES DO YOU TAKE?

 HOW CAN I SCHEDULE WITH YOU?
 HOW WILL I KNOW IF WE'RE A GOOD MATCH?

 To ensure a good fit between us, I offer free 15 minute phone consultations.
-Please schedule this call here.
+When I have openings or an open waitlist, potential clients can email me to schedule a call.

 Generally, the call is where you tell me what's been challenging in your life lately that's led you to reach out.
 I will be honest with you about my abilities and confidence in assisting you (or you and your child.)